 Instructors are needed to teach Kickboxing, Step, cardio/core, strength and conditioning, and other basic level fitness classes.
 If you've taught an exercise class, or if you have an interest in learning how to teach an aerobic/fitness class, please submit a Group Fitness Instructors application form.
-No teaching experience required, but you must attend and pass the mandatory CSS Fitness Instructors training program (free) offered 4 evenings in early September.
+Previous teaching experience is preferred, and all fitness and dance instructors must attend and the mandatory CSS Fitness Instructors training program.

-* Instructors must give a commitment to teach a minimum of one class a week each semester for 3 semesters.
-Hiring priority is given to work study eligible students.
-Wages are paid according to current CSS student employment guidelines.
+* Preference is given to instructors commited to teach a minimum of one class a week each semester for 3 semesters.

-Outdoor Pursuit! employees are responsible for maintaining a safe and engaging environment at the climbing wall.
+Outdoor Pursuit employees are responsible for maintaining a safe and engaging environment at the climbing wall.
 Student employees must have strong public relation skills, a strong interest in adventure sports and climbing, be organized and trustworthy and safety conscious.
-OP! student employees must also have a willingness to train and engage in safety and rescue skills as well as group leadership facilitation.
+OP student employees must also have a willingness to train and engage in safety and rescue skills as well as group leadership facilitation for diverse groups of people.
 All employees are expected to regularly attend a guide training tract, attend regular climbing wall meetings, and are encouraged to guide a minimum of two events each year.
-Once employees are certified in a particular outdoor pursuit, the employee will get paid according to the OP! guide payment schedule.
-Fees for such events will be waived.
-Most positions also require regular, monthly progress reports at staff meetings.

 OP!
 Staff/Climbing Wall Special Events Coordinator/Guide